qcopy-alt/watafakamigos/README.md

 - Freedreno from Mesa
 - shellcode from Longterm Security
 - Magisk from topjohnwu and the Magisk developers.
-- Thanks to Rosie & Mandi in the FreeXR discord for the block list additions
+- Thanks to creators of eventhorizon
+> made this rework with ❤️